6 Ways to Protect Your Teen Against Fortnite I.D. Theft Scams

 As old-school as it sounds, if some random person asks for details such as name, birthdate, Social Security number, or even about hobbies and interests through a game or text, don’t respond.
 If they ask for money, don’t give it to them no matter the reason.

-If other players start harassing you or ask for money you should report that player to the Epic Games player support page.
+If other players are harassing you or start asking for money you should report that player to the Epic Games player support page.

 What to Do If You Think Your Identity Was Stolen